robertwachen/fritterbackend/README.md

 - `verifiedClubs` _{array}_ - The clubs that have verified the user as a member
 - `pendingClubs` _{array}_ - The clubs that have not yet verified the user as a member

+Note: while this API route exists, it is currently not being utilized because by design, accounts cannot be changed without approval.

 **Returns**

 - A success message